nathancahill/split/README.md

 #### cursor.
 Default: `'col-resize'`

-Cursor to show on the gutter (also applied to the two adjacent elements when dragging to prevent flickering).
-Defaults to `'col-resize'`, so should be switched to `'row-resize'` when using `direction: 'vertical'`:
+Cursor to show on the gutter (also applied to the body on dragging to prevent flickering).
+Defaults to `'col-resize'`for `direction: 'horizontal'` and `'row-resize'` for `direction: 'vertical'`:

 ```js
 Split(['#one', '#two'], {